git/git.github.io/SoC-2016-Microprojects.md

 Git beginners are easily confused by the distributed nature of Git.
 One source of confusion are Git remotes, especially if there are multiple ones.
-This is a potentially big thread to cooperations as Git beginners might push changes to a public remote such as github.com instead of the private company Git server.
+This is a potentially big threat to cooperations as Git beginners might push changes to a public remote such as github.com instead of the private company Git server.